 (9) The wise ones answered: ‘There may not be enough for both you and us.
 You had better go to the shop and buy for yourselves.’

-The response of the wise virgins to the foolish might seem uncharitable because they refused the desperate appeal for help.
+The response of the wise virgins to the foolish might seem uncharitable because they refused to yield to their desperate appeal for help.
 This parable is about preparation for salvation and not charity.
-The wise virgins had their justification because they realized they had no extra oil to share.
+The wise virgins had their justification because they realized they had no extra oil to spare.
 In case they do so with what they had, all the ten would fail in receiving the bridegroom.
-That is why they suggested the foolish virgins to go shopping at their own risk.
+That is why they advised the foolish virgins to go shopping for oil at their own risk.

-The message here is that we cannot claim the merit of others’ virtues for us, regardless of whether they are our friends or family members.
+The message here is that we cannot claim the merit of others’ virtues for ourselves, regardless of whether they are our friends or members of our family.
 We have to do our part for our salvation.
 The lesson we learn from the foolish maidens is that we cannot procrastinate virtuous acts for a later stage.
 Character formation and spiritual development can be a lengthy process.
-Even if we get a last-minute opportunity to recompense for negligence that happened in the past, it can be too late or less effective.
+Even if we get a last-minute opportunity to recompense for negligence that happened in the past, it can be too late or not adequately effective.